Setting Component Allocations

 - no-prorate: No credit is added

 NOTE: Proration uses the current price of the component as well as the current tax rates.
-Changes to either may cause the prorated charge/credit to be wrong.
+If either has changed since the beginning of the period, then you may want to calculate the amount and apply the proration manually by adding a charge or credit to the subscription.